danger-r/FaDAapp/README.md

 To add a function that needs an input, a function has to be created in the corresponding tab, which returned a reactive value.
 Then, the reactive value has to be called in the app.R ui and in app.R output part (server).

-##If you like FaDA and use it, please consider citing the related article:
+### If you like FaDA and use it, please consider citing the related article:
 FaDA: A web application for regular laboratory data analyses, Danger et al, PLoS One.
+2021 Dec 20;16(12):e0261083.
-2021 Dec 20;16(12):e0261083 Pubmed link: https://pubmed.ncbi.nlm.nih.gov/34928943/ PlosOne link: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0261083
+Pubmed link: https://pubmed.ncbi.nlm.nih.gov/34928943/
+PlosOne link: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0261083